AdobeDocs/workfront.de-DE/help/quicksilver/workfront-goals/results-and-activities/add-activities-to-goals.md

 <!--Audited for P&P only: 10/2025-->

 Aktivitäten messen den Fortschritt eines Ziels.
-Ohne die Verknüpfung von Ergebnissen, Aktivitäten, Projekten oder abgestimmten Zielen können Sie ein Ziel nicht aktivieren und den Fortschritt nicht aufzeichnen.
+Without associating results, activities, projects, or aligned goals, you cannot activate a goal and you cannot record progress on it.

 ## Zugriffsanforderungen